 Oklahoma hospitals recently issued a call to knitters with a request for 5,000 handmade baby caps.
-There’s just one condition: they must use purple yarn.
+There’s just one condition: The knitters must use purple yarn.

 Every parent knows how frustrating it can be to deal with a small infant who just can’t seem to calm down and stop crying.
 According to CLICK for Babies, some newborns might cry for five hours straight during their first six months.

-Of course, there’s no excuse for letting those frustrations lead to lashing out, or to inflict life-threatening abuse on a child.
+Of course, there’s no excuse for letting those frustrations to lead to the life-threatening abuse of a child.

 That’s exactly what the campaign hopes to avoid.
 It educates new parents while providing them with an adorable new hat for their bundle of joy to bring home from the hospital.